-The program should give youth "the scientific, psychological information for understanding sex and its relation to the miracle of life."
+In addition, the program should give youth "the scientific, psychological information for understanding sex and its relation to the miracle of life."
 It must also include "knowledge of the power of the sex drive and the necessity of controlling that drive by self-discipline."